First Amendment Litigation

 Pepper lawyers have a reputation for litigating high-profile defamation and privacy claims brought by powerful public officials and well-known personalities.
 Our lawyers have successfully handled claims brought by justices and judges, law enforcement officials, mayors, legislators and a variety of public and private figures.
 Handling hundreds of such claims for a variety of clients enables us to draw upon a wealth of experience and offer first-rate, efficient representation to our clients.

-Due to our trial and appellate experience, we have been selected by both national and local media clients to handle their significant matters.
-We take pride in our ability to utilize our knowledge of First Amendment principles and our understanding of and appreciation for journalists’ jobs in presentations to judges and juries.
+Due to our trial and appellate experience, nation and local media clients have selected us to handle their significant matters.
+We take pride in our ability to use our knowledge of First Amendment principles and our understanding of and appreciation for journalists’ jobs in presentations to judges and juries.
 Newsroom Representation

 We provide a variety of services for publishers and broadcasters, including pre-publication and pre-broadcast vetting, assisting news reporters in gaining access to information from the government, protecting sources of news and providing advice regarding the handling of claims for clarifications.
 Experienced attorneys are available 24 hours a day to respond to questions or concerns so that our clients can meet their deadlines.
 Representative Clients